j0giwa/password-generator/README.md

 ```

 The binary is placed in the bin/ directory of the project files.
-Since the project is in a veeery early stage of development, it does not do much

 ## Usage

-The current version is still in development, so erros should be expected.
+The current version is still in development, so errors should be expected.

 ```sh
 password-generator